 After the implementation is done, you need to ensure proper maintenance of your system for its best performance.
 You will also be able to evaluate your success post-implementation through this.
 Talk to the developer and find out if they provide regular updates and maintenance facilities or not.
 You must keep investing in this domain for a smooth ERP as well.

 Your expenses for the ERP implementation phases can be divided into three parts.
-Firstly, the major costs that you will have to bear are related to the ERP software that you choose because this will not only include the cost of the software, but also its licences and cloud or on-premise infrastructure and networking.
+Firstly, the major costs that you will have to bear are related to the ERP software that you choose because this will not only include the cost of the software but also its licenses and cloud or on-premise infrastructure and networking.

 Secondly, you must create an account for the personnel, for whatever duration the project runs.
 These costs are covered for the following people majorly: